STAMP-project/dspot/README.md

 mvn compile
 ```

-3) DSpot use the environnment variable MAVEN_HOME, ensure that this variable points to your maven installation.
+3) DSpot uses the environnment variable MAVEN_HOME, ensure that this variable points to your maven installation.
 Example:
 ```
 export MAVEN_HOME=path/to/maven/
 ```